 dnf

-module offers pseudo-declarative package and repository management using dnf5
+The dnf module offers pseudo-declarative package and repository management using dnf5.

 Features